 "Aging and death do seem to be what Nature has planned for us.
-But what if we have other plans."
+But what if we have other plans?"

 Bernard Strehler

-This section consists of a series of scientific essays on the biology of aging.
-They provide an overview of the science, methods, challenges, discoveries, and concepts of research on aging and offer a summary of our current understanding of human aging.
-I tried to make this section accessible to everyone with some basic background in biology, including undergraduates.
-Some essays are more detailed than others; a glossary is available and all essays should be understandable to serious readers; further references are mentioned in the bibliography in case you want further details concerning the experiments described or ideas presented.
+This section consists of a series of scientific essays on the biology of aging, also called biogerontology.
+They provide an overview of the science, methods, challenges and discoveries from research on aging and offer a summary of our current understanding of human aging.
+Although essays for the non-specialist are available elsewhere on senescence.info, I tried to make this section generally accessible to anyone with some basic background in biology, including undergraduates.
+Some essays are more detailed than others, however, and there is the occasional discussion that can be quite technical.
+A glossary is available to help readers.
 Since these essays review the most important aspects of the biology of aging, they could also be useful for researchers.
-(I use them myself as a reference.)
+(I use them myself as a reference and recommend them to my students.)
+These essays were also the basis of a review of mine that serves as an introduction to the biology of aging and may be useful to readers seeking a briefer overview of gerontology (de Magalhaes, 2011).
+A few individual essays have also served as basis for my own publications and obviously inform and are informed extensively by my papers.

 Some of these essays are based on my academic publications.
 I tend to cite my papers often for the simple reason that I am more familiar with them, but I try to provide a general perspective on various findings and theories even if I do not agree with them.
+Further references (about 1,000 of them) are cited in the bibliography in case you want further details concerning the experiments described or ideas presented.
+Thanks to David Bahry, available is also a printer-friendly version (last updated in August 2013) of this entire section .

 What Is Aging? defines the basic concepts in the biology of aging.